 Encrypted PDF files can be read with most PDF readers, including Adobe Reader.
 However, for encrypting the file, special software is needed.

-PDF Converter is installed on all IT Services supported PCs, and is available to staff and students for unsupported machines and home use:
+Corel PDF Fusion is installed on all IT Services managed classroom PCs, and is available to staff and research graduates for managed office PCs, unsupported machines and home use.

 To encrypt a PDF file in Nuance PDF Converter: